korrapati-SaiSree/cs7810-group2/delivarables/key-notions1.md

 ### Weather Condition:

-**Rationale**: Weather conditions are a critical factor in road accidents, as they directly affect driving conditions (e.g., visibility, traction, and control).
-Since weather conditions change over time and are location-specific, capturing both the spatial (where) and temporal (when) aspects of weather in relation to accidents is essential for analyzing crash patterns.
+**Rationale**: Weather conditions are one of the most important factors for road accidents as they directly impact the condition for driving, such as visibility, and control.
+Since weather conditions vary over space and time, addressing the spatial and temporal dimensions of weather conditions with respect to accidents is important in the analysis of accident patterns.

 **Connected Pattern**: **Spatiotemporal Extent Pattern** (MODL Library) https://github.com/kastle-lab/modular-ontology-design-library/tree/master/modl/spatiotemporal-extent

-**Source Dataset**: Weather Conditions Table (processed data from FARs), **Accidents Table**(processed data from FARs)
+**Source Dataset**: Weather Conditions Table (preprocessed data from FARs), **Accidents Table**(preprocessed data from FARs)

 ### Road Condition:

-**Rationale**: Road conditions can be observed and measured through various attributes like the road surface (e.g., wet, dry), road defects (e.g., potholes), and lighting (e.g., well-lit, dark).
-These are key factors that contribute to road safety and accident likelihood.
+**Rationale**: Road conditions may be observed and measured considering a set of attributes of the condition such as: road surface - wet, dry; road defects - potholes; lighting - well lit, dark.
+These are critical factors contributing to the safety of the roads and the chance of accidents.

 **Connected Pattern**: **MODL Observation** (MODL Library) https://github.com/kastle-lab/modular-ontology-design-library/tree/master/modl/observation